alecamar/CV_old/My_CV.md

 2017-2018: Posdoc at the Genetics, Conservation and Evolutionary Biology Department at the National Institute for Amazonian Research (GCBEV/INPA)

+2007-2018: Director Taki Ambiental

+2009-2010: Secretary of Agriculture, Environment, Tourism and Sports of Guapiara
 <br>

 <h3>Education</h3>